-The gas cleaning section removes ash and solid impurities from the oxidation section. and includes a final water removal step extent to which this can be done depends to concentrate the acid up to industrial on the solubility of contaminants: normally strengths.
-An adiabatic scrubber reduces it stops at the point where these begin to the temperature and removes some solids, precipitate.
-In acid concentrations up to followed by a section where water removal 75% H2SO4, evaporation will drive off water is often achieved using concentrated (93almost exclusively, but beyond that point 96%) acid in a packed bed acid tower or drving tower.
+The gas cleaning section removes ash and solid impurities from the oxidation section, and includes a final water removal step to concentrate the acid up to industrial strengths.
+An adiabatic scrubber reduces the temperature and removes some solids, followed by a section where water removal is often achieved using concentrated (93-96%) acid in a packed bed acid tower or drying tower.